liaoelton/emu/README.md

     -   `cors`: To enable Cross-Origin Resource Sharing (CORS) for the API.
     -   `jest`: For testing the API endpoints.
     -   `axios`: For making HTTP requests.
+    -   `express-rate-limit`: To rate limit API requests.

 ### Frontend (Next.js)

--   Pages: Built with Next.js, offering a responsive and interactive user interface.
+-   Pages:
-    -   `/`: Show current slot info a list of recent blocks.
+    -   `/`: Show current slot info a list of recent blocks (with a load more button to fetch more blocks).
-    -   `/block/:slot`: Show block info for a specific slot.
+    -   `/block/:slot`: Show block info for a specific slot and its transactions with pagination.
-    -   `/tx/:signature`: Show transaction info for a specific signature.
+    -   `/tx/:signature`: Show transaction info for a specific signature and its accounts, instructions, and logs.
 -   Containerization: Containerized using Docker.
 -   Packages:
     -   `mantine`: UI library for React.